 At the end of January when everyone has had it with winter, John Kelly, Martha Fernald, and I spent our weekend as exhibitors at the New York Times Travel Show.
 It was quite a worthwhile extravaganza.
-Shoreline Aviation’s booth offered information on our seaplane services in the Bahamas and Caribbean, as well as our summer seaplane service between New York City and The Hamptons, Martha’s Vineyard, etc.
+Cape Air’s booth offered information on our seaplane services in the Bahamas and Caribbean, as well as our summer seaplane service between New York City and The Hamptons, Martha’s Vineyard, etc.

 This was a three-day event with the first day dedicated to seminars for travel professionals related to destinations, social media, blogging, photography, and marketing.
 It offered a great opportunity to mix and meet with other exhibitors.
 This was followed by two days where the public could peruse the possibilities.
 Over 560 exhibitors representing 170 countries interacted with more than 30,000 attendees.